Chairman of Governors

 I am an electrical engineer by profession, and work locally for National Grid as an operational manager at the Electricity National Control Centre.

-At Whiteknights I am currently designated as Health and Safety governor, and am a member of the Resources committee.
+I am currently a member of the Resources committee within the governing body.

-I was appointed by the full governing body in April 2018.
+I was appointed by the full governing body in April 2018, and am currently the Access & Inclusion Governor.

 After 30 years of working in the information and library sector I am now working part-time in a totally different field.
 This leaves me time to devote to my governing responsibilities and I look forward to working in partnership with the other governors to ensure that Whiteknights provides the best possible education for all the children.